csswizardry/csswizardry.github.com/_posts/2018-06-11-image-inconsistencies-how-and-when-browsers-download-images.md

 better download it!</q>.

-The waterfall below shows the browser waiting for CSSOM completion before it dispatches any requests for any images—you can clearly see that the CSS needs to finish before any images start.
+The waterfall below shows the browser waiting for CSSOM completion before it dispatches any requests for any images — you can clearly see that the CSS needs to finish before any images start.
 This is down to the simple fact that the browser doesn’t know which (if any) images it will need until the CSSOM has been built: